JaeAeich/CampusHub/client/README.md

 # CampusHub (Client)

-To run the docker image:
+## Run using Dockerfile

-1. docker build -t campushub-client-image .
+1. docker build -t campushub-client .
-2. docker run --network host campushub-client-image
+2. docker run -dp 3000:3000 campushub-client

+> The preview should be available at http://localhost:3000